ReadTheData/VOCtutorial/README.md

 # VOCtutorial

-The tutorial used in ClaudeDB
+The ClaudeDB platform uses an extensive notebook infrastructure.
+For the time being this is a placeholder organisation and repository